First Ladies and Gentlemen of Peru: Corruption scandals

 Much like their husbands, a number of first ladies of Peru have been implicated with charges of corruption under their spouse's administration.

-Eliane Karp Toledo
+Eliane Karp de Toledo

-Karp has been accused of money laundering.
+Eliane Karp, the wife of President Alejandro Toledo, has been accused of money laundering.
 She testified under Congress in 2013.

-Nadine Heredia Humala
+Nadine Heredia de Humala

-The wife of president Ollanta Humala was accused of multiple crimes, and was arrested one year following Humala's administration and sent to testify under oath.
+Nadine Heredia, the wife of president Ollanta Humala was accused of multiple crimes, and was arrested one year following Humala's administration and sent to testify under oath.